lsst-dm/dmtn-007/index.rst

    minimization.
 3. A combination of (1.) and (2.).

-It is noted that these solutions will not help in cases of dipoles detected on top of bright backgrounds (or backgrounds with large gradients), such as cases of a faint dipole superimposed on a bright-ish background galaxy.
+It is noted that these solutions may not help in all cases of dipoles on top of bright backgrounds (or backgrounds with large gradients), such as cases of a faint dipole superimposed on a bright-ish background galaxy.
 But these cases will be rare, and I believe we can adjust the weighting of the pre-subtracted image data (i.e., in [2] above) to compensate (see below).